adinatan/SimulateScatteringSignal/README.md

 # SimulateScatteringSignal
-Simulate radial distributions of X-ray Scattering Signals (angle avg monochromatic beam) of a polyatomic system given its atoms names and xyz positions
+Simulate radial distributions of X-ray Scattering Signals (monochromatic beam) of a polyatomic given its atoms names and positions

 Inputs:

   Ekev   - the X-ray photon energy in KeV (scalar) Name   - the names of the atoms in the polyatomic (cell array or chars) xyz    - the (x,y,z) positions of each atom in angstrom (nx3 matrix)